Skip to main content

 Seventeen years ago, Kelley joined the U.S. Air Force and was stationed in Albuquerque, New Mexico.
 Soon thereafter, he was more than 7,000 miles away from home, deployed to Baghdad, Iraq where he was injured during combat.

-Celebrating its 10th anniversary, Wells Fargo’s payment-free car donation program has provided more than 135 vehicles, along with financial mentoring valued at more than $4.5 million, to veterans and nonprofits from across the country.
+Started in 2015, Wells Fargo’s payment-free car donation program has provided more than 140 vehicles, along with financial mentoring valued at more than $4.9 million, to veterans from across the country.

 [Video overview: U.S. military veterans Eddy Kelley, Erica Liermann, and Juan Carlos Objio talk about the impact that the payment-free vehicles they received through the Military Warriors Support Foundation’s Transportation4Heroes program and Wells Fargo has had on their lives.
 Sean Passmore, head of Enterprise Military and Veteran Initiatives at Wells Fargo, and Casey Kinser, executive vice president of Military Warriors Support Foundation share their thoughts on the program.]